apigee/registry/README.md

 this [example](config/registry-server.yaml) for documentation of each configurable value.

+Configuration can be loaded from a custom file path using the `--configuration` or `-c` flag.
+If provided, other directories will not be searched.

 Values can be set or overridden using environment variables.
 Each configuration value should be uppercased, prefixed with `REGISTRY_`, and use underscores to indicate nesting.
 For example, you can override the `database.driver` value by